A Guide to Summer Activities in Mallorca

 Paragliding / Parapenting

 Whether it's your first time paragliding and you want to enjoy a tandem flight with a qualified pilot or you are an experienced pilot and would like to discover more of what Mallorca has to offer, then you will find a company for your individual needs.
-This activity is mostly carried out in the north, around the bays of Alcudia and Pollença (taking off from the Puig de Sant Martí) or in the Serra de Tramuntana, meeting near Sóller.
+This activity is mostly carried out in the north, around the bays of Alcúdia and Pollença (taking off from the Puig de Sant Martí) or in the Serra de Tramuntana, meeting near Sóller.

 Parasailing is a completely unique and incredible adventure.
 It’s also one of the top ways to enjoy Mallorca’s exhilarating coastline views.
 You can experience flying 200 feet in the air whilst getting a real birds-eye view of what’s going on below.

 Mallorca is without a doubt one of Europe’s most beautiful and varied sports climbing hotspots.
 An abundance of top quality limestone means that the island has an unparalleled variety of routes of all grades - suitable for experienced and beginner climbers.
 Mallorca's expert climbing guides will show you the best routes on the island and teach you to climb if you're new to the sport.
+Some of the most famous areas for rock climbing are located near Valldemossa, where you will find the Sa Gubia and Fraguel crags, in the Serra de Tramuntana islands or the Cap de Formentor.

 There is also the possibility of practising water solo climbing (or psicobloc), an exciting version of cliff climbing that was actually born on the island.
+Climbers from around the world come to Mallorca to try challenges like the Cova del Diablo just north of Porto Cristo, Cala Serena near Cala d'Or and Cala Barques in the north.

 Also see: Climbing in Mallorca

 Mallorca is the perfect place to pop on those running shoes and head out to explore.
-With the beautiful scenery and wonderful landscape you can run for miles or simply head out for a short jog.
+With the beautiful scenery and wonderful landscapes, you can run for miles or simply head out for a short jog.
 There are a number of trails to follow and even some events that you can participate in.

 Also see: Running in Mallorca